kwgoodman/femto/README.rst

     sum02     8.17       0.49       0.73       1.05       1.30       0.95
     sum03     8.15       0.43       0.60       1.33       1.60       0.91

+I chose numpy.sum as a benchmark because it is fast and convenient.
+It isn't difficult to beat NumPy's performance.
+That's because some_sums has an unfair advantage.
+We will not duplicate the `pairwise summation`_ NumPy uses to deal with the accumulated round-off error in floating point arrays.

+The overall fastest function is the one with the highest benchmark score.
+Let's consider the case where we benchmark each function with two arrays (five are used by default in the benchmark) and the speeds are 0.5 (half as fast as NumPy) and 2.0 (twice as fast).
+What should the overall score be?
+Some possibilities are the mean (1.25, which is faster than NumPy), the geometric mean (1.0, same as NumPy), or the harmonic mean (0.8, slower).
+I chose the harmonic mean.
+If a program spends equal time summing the two benchmark arrays, each 1 unit of time, when using NumPy then it will take 1/2 + 2 units of time with some_sums, which is a speed of 2/2.5 = 0.8.

 Please help me avoid over optimizing for my particular operating system, CPU, and compiler. `Let me know`_ the benchmark results on your system.
 If you have ideas on how to speed up the `code`_ then `share`_ them.